 The Center for Disability Resources (CDR) may determine that the provision of note-taking assistance is an effective auxiliary aid/service for qualified students with disabilities.
-The determination of the specific type of note-taking assistance is made on an individualized basis through an interactive process with an CDR Counselor.
+The determination of the specific type of note-taking assistance is made on an individualized basis through an interactive process with a CDR Access Coordinator.

 - Use of a laptop or tablet in class

 - LiveScribe Pen (these pens allow a student to record a lecture and sync their own notes to the audio recording)

 - Speech-to-text transcriptions, available in applications such as Microsoft Word, OneNote, and Google Docs

 - AudioNote (software that provides the same functionality as the LiveScribe pen)

 - The student who requires note-taking assistance will receive notes posted to the portal’s Note-taker Network by a peer enrolled in the same class.